hgftitanium/hgftitanium/README.md

 You can click the Preview link to take a look at your changes.
 --->

-This is [@hgftitanium](https://github.com/hgftitanium) Hilton Fernandes at Titanium Asset, a Brazilian investment fund specialized in cryptocurrencies.
+I am [@hgftitanium](https://github.com/hgftitanium) Hilton Fernandes at Titanium Asset, a Brazilian investment fund specialized in cryptocurrencies.
 I'm a programmer developing code for several crypto-related tasks.

 I'm interested in the programming languages Python, C++, C, R, and Java, as well as in some statistical techniques